 Such an incredible incentive for companies, that, on the one hand want to meet market requirements, but on the other, they want to use sustainable practices.

-To the point of our challenge, one of the recycled materials we are aiming for is carbon fiber, combined with plastics.
+To the point of our challenge, one of the recycled materials we are aiming for is Preox, combined with plastics.
 I feel this is the automotive industry future, because it’s a winning match, with so many benefits.

 Below I report some of those came to light during numerous brainstorming with my staff: